 Confirmation, in making decisions in their own lives by designing and operating the service that they rely on.

-The Self-Determination Program in California is about people with disabilities exerting their sense of agency and power of choice, critical pieces for their complete integration in society.
+The SDP in California is about people with disabilities exerting their sense of agency and power of choice, critical pieces for their complete integration in society.
 For any Californian, a job and the income produced by it facilitates social and economic empowerment.

 Changing Landscape: CIE Blueprint

-One of the most promising developments in California is the California Competitive Integrated Employment Blueprint for Change, often simply called “the Blueprint”.
+One of the most promising developments in California is the California CIE Blueprint for Change, often simply called “the Blueprint”.

-A proactive interagency plan, hereafter known as a “Blueprint,” has been created by representatives from the California Department of Education (CDE), California Department of Rehabilitation (DOR), and California Department of Developmental Services (DDS) to jointly identify ways to increase competitive integrated employment (CIE) opportunities for individuals with intellectual disabilities and developmental disabilities (ID/DD) over a five-year period.
+A proactive interagency plan, hereafter known as a “Blueprint,” has been created by representatives from the California Department of Education (CDE), California Department of Rehabilitation (DOR), and California Department of Developmental Services (DDS) to jointly identify ways to increase CIE opportunities for individuals with IDD over a five-year period.
 The Individuals with Disabilities Education Act (IDEA) supports the furtherance of education, employment, and independent living for students transitioning to adulthood.
 The federal Rehabilitation Act of 1973, amended by the Workforce Innovation and Opportunity Act (WIOA) in 2014, seeks to empower individuals with disabilities to maximize employment, economic self-sufficiency, independence, and inclusion and integration into society.
 Each person’s maximum employment potential and employment goals will be defined through the person-centered planning process.
 For each individual in CIE, his or her person-centered plan, if so chosen, will include services in settings that are integrated in and support full access to the greater community (pursuant to the federal Home and Community-Based Services (HCBS) settings rule).

 Utilizing the person-centered planning concept, embraced by all three departments, the Blueprint was developed to describe innovation, what is working, and what is possible in creating an individual’s pathway to CIE.
 To build capacity and stimulate policy change, the Blueprint focuses on five fundamental career development pathways to CIE: transition services; adult pathways to employment; post-secondary education (PSE) activities; supported employment services, customized employment and other employment support options; and business partner engagement.